-The windshield washer reservoir is located behind the driver's side headlight.
+The windshield washer reservoir is located behind the left headlight.
 Check the reservoir's fluid level by removing the cap and looking at the level gauge attached to the cap.

 Fill the reservoir with a good-quality windshield washer fluid.
 This increases the cleaning capability and prevents freezing in cold weather.